goyllo/goyllo.github.io/_posts/seo/2018-04-14-flikover-review.markdown

 **Q. Is this tool legit to use?**

 A. Many of people think it is cracked or hacked version of SEO tools, but that’s not true.
 Generally, they buy one account on the particular website and use a proxy server(Chrome Extension) in the middle, which handles all request + authentication automatically.
-So technically only one user(IP) is logged in on particular site like Ahrefs or semrush.
+So technically only one user(IP) is logged in on particular site like Ahrefs.

 **Q. Is there any limit to use it?**